Live Cell Imaging: Tips for Success

 - *5 Cross-culture contamination: This refers to the erroneous mixing of other cells into the cell being observed.
 Most commonly, the other cells are transferred by the equipment.

-Common failure #2: The cell drifts out of focus.
+Common live cell imaging failure example 2: The cell drifts out of focus.

 Another common failure is discovering that the specimen went out of focus partway through the experiment.
 This could happen for a couple of reasons: